CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

    When programming computers, they will always do precisely what you tell them to do -- no less and no more.
-They won't make a guess about what you mean, and they won't stop if you ask them to do something you didn't mean to.
+They won't make a guess about what you mean, and they won't stop if you tell them to do something you didn't mean to.
    They will blindly follow the instructions you give them.

 You can think of programming like giving commands to a dog.
-When we train a dog, we use special words like "sit", "stay", and "fetch".
+When we train a dog, we use special words like "sit," "stay," and "fetch."
 When you talk to a dog and don’t use any of the words they know, they just look at you with a quizzical look on their face until you say one they recognize.
 For example, if you say, "I wish more people would walk to improve their overall health", what most dogs likely hear is, "blah blah blah *walk* blah blah blah blah."
 That is because "walk" is part of that dog's language.

-We will learn the words in the Python language in good time, but for now we will focus on the Python equivalent of "speak" (in human-to-dog language).
+We will learn the words in the Python language in good time, but right now let's look at the Python equivalent of "speak" (in human-to-dog language).
 The nice thing about telling Python to speak is that we can even tell it what to say by giving it a message in quotes: